hazaarlabs/hazaar-mvc/docs/basics/configs.md

 # Application Configuration

+The application configuration is the central location for storing all the variable bits and pieces used to drive your application.
+There are some built-in configuration options that control certain global aspects, such as PHP runtime configuration, but the main purpose of the application configuration is to give your application a place to store it's own settings.

+!!! info
-Application configuration files can be in either JSON or INI format.
-JSON is the preferred format, but INI files were the original file format used so they are still supported for legacy purposes.
+Application configuration files can be in either JSON or INI format, it's entirely up to you.
+However, JSON is the preferred format as it is more flexible so going forward, this document will only refer to the JSON format.
+INI files were the original file format used so they are still supported for legacy purposes only and are no longer _officially_ supported.

+Configuration is loaded in several steps that allow the config to be overridden based on certain criteria.
+The main configuration is kept in a file called _application.json_ which loaded from directories searched in the following order:

+* The default configuration is loaded.
+This configuration is hard-coded into the `Hazaar\Application` class so that the minimum settings are specified in order to run the application.
+* The _main configuration_ is loaded from the _application\configs_ directory.
+This file is broken into sections based on the `APPLICATION_ENV` environment variable that is defined in your web server config or defaults to _development_.
+* Any _server specific_ configuration is loaded from the _application\configs\host\{{yourservername}}_ directory.
+This allows server specific configuration to be loaded based on the web server's configured server name.
+* Any _local_ configuration is loaded from the _application\local_ directory which allows configuration settings to be overridden for the physical host, useful in multi-host setups or during development to override base settings.

+## Default Configuration

-The default JSON configuration looks like this:
+The default *application configuration* looks a bit like this:

 ```json
 {